approov/quickstart-nodejs-express-token-check/README.md

 +// Handles requests where the Approov token is a valid one.
 +app.use('/v2/forms', handlesApproovTokenSuccess)
 +
-+// checks if the custom payload claim is present in the Approov token and +// matches the claim used by the mobile app, that in this case we decided to be +// the Authorization token, but you may want to use another type of claim.
++// Checks if the Approov token binding is valid and aborts the request when the environment variable +// APPROOV_ABORT_REQUEST_ON_INVALID_TOKEN_BINDING is set to true in the environment file.
 +app.use('/v2/forms', handlesApproovTokenBindingVerification)
 +
 +/// NOTE: